isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     Port upon which to listen.
 Default to 67 for IPv4 and 547 for IPv6, i.e. the same value as for the UDP DHCP service but for TCP.

+- ``max-bulk-query-threads``

+    Indicates the maximum number of threads the Bulk Lease Query processing should use.
+A value of 0 instructs the server to use the same number of threads that the Kea core is using for DHCP multi-threading.
+    The default is 0.

 - ``max-requester-connections``

     Maximum number of concurrent requester connections (default 10, must be